tomasMolino/scripts/find_replace/readme.md

 Let's talk about the parameters:
 * find: Is a string, is the one that will be find inside the files of a directory.
 * replace: is a string, is the one that will replace the 'find' parameter.
-* fileExtensions: Here you list all file extensions to be changed, delimited by ","
+* fileExtensions: Here you list all file extensions to be changed, delimited by "," (if you want to change a single file, type the name and extension here, example below)
 * mode: This parameter tell the script to decide what you want to do.
 There are two options
     * place "1" if you want to change the content of the files.